BrandonPotter/GoogleAuthenticator/README.md

 ## Updates

 ### 3.0.0-beta1
 Removed support for legacy .Net Framework.
-Lowest supported versions are now netstandard2.0 and Net 4.6.2.
+Lowest supported versions are now netstandard2.0 and .Net 4.6.2.
-ALl use of System.Drawing has been removed.
+All use of System.Drawing has been removed.
 In 2.5, only Net 6.0 avoided System.Drawing.

 ### 2.5.0
 Now runs on .Net 6.0.